- Debit vs Credit in Accounting

 #3 – Unorganised Petty Cash Management

 In closely held companies, where the owners directly involved in day to day business uses this approach whereas, they dictate the method of withdrawing the amount from the bank.
 No formal policy is in place to withdraw the amount and no limit over the possession of the cash.
-Further there is no formal policy over petty cash too as the same is closely looked over by the owners of the organization.
+Further, there is no formal policy over petty cash too as the same is closely looked over by the owners of the organization.

-From control and risk prospective, it is less risky as closely controlled by owner only.
+From a control and risk prospective, it is less risky as closely controlled by owner only.
 From policy and accounting point of view, it is informal and shall be avoided.

 Petty cash Account Type

-Petty cash is current asset and should be shown in Asset side under the head of Current Assets of the Balance sheet.
+Petty cash is a current asset and should be shown in Asset side under the head of Current Assets of the Balance sheet.
 Petty Cash ledger balance on any point of time cannot be negative for all the practical reasons.
 (Negative cash means the cash outflow is more than cash inflow which is practically not possible)

 The petty cash fall under the most liquid asset organization may have.